Advisory

 Keith Moore, RPF

 Keith has been a resident of Haida Gwaii for more than 30 years.
 He is a Registered Professional Forester and has an MA in Geography.
-Since 2000, Keith has run a consulting business based in Queen Charlotte that takes him across Canada and the world to work on forest certification with the Forest Stewardship Council.
+Since 2000, Keith has run a consulting business based in Daajing Giids that takes him across Canada and the world to work on forest certification with the Forest Stewardship Council.
 To date, Keith has been involved in over 70 certification projects in five Canadian provinces and eleven other countries.
 Keith is also involved in forestry and environmental issues in BC.
 On Haida Gwaii, these include the campaign to protect the southern part of the islands, the Fish Forestry Interaction Program, the Strategic Land Use Plan and the development of a comprehensive forestry strategy for the islands.
 He is a volunteer with a number of local organizations and was a founding director of the Laskeek Bay Conservation Society, which is involved with seabirds, marine mammals and forest birds.
-Keith lives with his wife, Helen in Queen Charlotte.
+Keith lives with his wife, Helen in Daajing Giids.

-Dr Hilary Thorpe
+Dr. Hilary Thorpe

 Hilary moved to Haida Gwaii in 2008 after completing a PhD in forestry from the University of Toronto.
 From 2009 to 2011, she held an NSERC postdoctoral fellowship in the Geography Department at the University of British Columbia and was HGHES’ Academic Director, where she developed curriculum and taught courses in the Haida Gwaii Semester in Natural Resource Studies.
 Since 2012, Hilary has worked for Parks Canada as the Marine Project Manager for Gwaii Haanas.
 With colleagues from the Haida Nation and Fisheries and Oceans Canada, she is leading development of an integrated plan to guide management of the National Park Reserve, National Marine Conservation Area Reserve, and Haida Heritage Site.
 Prior to joining the board in 2015, Hilary was an academic advisor for the Haida Gwaii Semester, assisting in the development of the Haida Gwaii Semester in Natural Resource Science.
-Hilary lives in Queen Charlotte with her partner and their two children.